mikekivs/AirQualityTestAttempt/README.md

 Below is a preview of the mockup.
 ![](https://airqualitytestapp.herokuapp.com/preview.png)
 Once I had the design ready.
-I created a new angular app in with angular-cli and started building the component.
+I created a new angular app with angular-cli and started building the components.
 ```sh
 $ ng new airQualityProject
 ```